mdjahan/FoRDM/README.md

 - `rfe_output`: `data.frame` returned by `robustness_frontier_explorer()`.

 **Output**
-- A `ggplot2` object visualizing the robustness frontier with annotations for benefits and losses.
+- A `ggplot2` plot visualizing the robustness frontier with annotations for benefits and losses.

 **Example plot:**